-Science inventions of the 20th Century.
+Important science inventions of the 20th century.
 Bakelite was invented in 1907 by Leo Baekeland.
 It was the beginning of the modern plastics industry.
 Bakelite was inexpensive, nonflammable and versatile.
 It became a popular plastic with the slogan “the material with 1000 uses.”

 Leo Baekeland and his assistant Thurlow who worked in the lab with him.
 They were looking for a way to produce shellac to cover wood using soluble resins.
 Natural shellac is made from resin secreted by the East Asian lac bug which is scraped off the bark of trees the bugs inhabited.